RichardGonzales413/signup/README.md

   4. ~~Extend Service Permissions for new users to access localhost/listing~~
   5. Dependent Selects: "step2" needs a context sensitive form based on Models or Photographers - Drop Down Menu not working
   6. Redirects: Get rid of "complete" and possibly "step2"
-  7. Create new entity to replace the Product entity since it refers to inanimate objects and not human beings - One possible solution is to replace "createProduct" with "createPersonAndUserLogin"
+  7. Create new entity to replace the Product entity since it refers to inanimate objects and not human beings
   8. Display listings on Ecommerce site.
 Create a Category for Models, Photographers, etc...

 * Profiles: FUTURE